Working with GreenCollar

 - Own the performance and compliance of a regional portfolio of carbon projects - ensuring environmental, agricultural, and commercial outcomes are met.

-- Lead engagement with landholders, auditors, and the Clean Energy Regulator to represent project progress, resolve issues, and meet audit and reporting requirements.
+- Engagement with landholders, auditors, and the Clean Energy Regulator to represent project progress, resolve issues, and meet audit and reporting requirements.

 - Direct strategic, technical and operational work, including shaping project designs, setting performance targets, and overseeing implementation aligned with relevant carbon methods.